-If you are a true coffee lover, you might have already encountered these two brewing methods.
-Although both the drip coffee maker and the percolator provide us with satisfying caffeine experiences, the dispute on which one is better is still up and going until today.
+If you are a coffee lover, you might have already encountered these two brewing methods.
+Although the drip coffee maker and the percolator provide satisfying caffeine experiences, the dispute on which one is better is still ongoing.

 Finding it difficult to choose which one to get?

-Want a quick answer?: The general opinion is that percolators brew stronger coffee because on first go, you’re having double brewed coffee.
-On the other side, a drip coffee maker just runs water once, allowing a smoother, less powerful drink.
+Want a quick answer?: The general opinion is that percolators brew stronger coffee because you’re having double-brewed coffee on the first go.
+Conversely, a drip coffee maker runs water once, allowing a smoother, less powerful drink.
 With a percolator, you’ll get good, bold coffee.

 Want to go deeper?
 Hop in because we’re here to clear things up!

 It is quite astonishing that these tools function almost similarly.
-In the bottom chamber, water begins to heat up until steam forms, rises, condensates and drips through the upper chamber grounds.
+First, water begins to heat up in the bottom chamber until steam forms, rises, condensates, and drips through the upper chamber grounds.
 Then, water flows to your cup, and there you have your beloved coffee!

-Although there are similarities in how they work, the differentiating factors are the: frequency the process needs to be repeated and the flavor, strength, and mouthfeel of your cup of Joe.
+Although there are similarities in how they work, the differentiating factors are the: frequency of the process that needs to be repeated and the flavor, strength, and mouthfeel of your cup of Joe.

 The power of the drip coffee